-A day Nyekhor to Rongtse Nye commonly known as Rangtse Nye in Sombaykha, Gakiling Gewog under Haa Dzongkhag, believed to be secret abode of Guru Rinpoche and Khandro Yeshey Tshogyel as per Lodruk Chojung, which was written by late Je Geshey Geden Rinchen the 69th Je khenpo’s history records the origin and rise of Dharma in Bhutan.
-It was written that there is a sacred place of Guru Rinpoche called “Rinchen Shong” in Haa Dzongkhag, which is about (203kms) six hour drive from Thimphu – Paro – Haa -Sombaykha via Chelela passes (3880m) & Tergo La (4135m).
+A day Nyekhor to Rongtse Nye commonly known as Rangtse Nye in Sombaykha, Gakiling Gewog under Haa Dzongkhag, is believed to be the secret abode of Guru Rinpoche and Khandro Yeshey Tshogyel as per Lodruk Chojung, which was written by late Je Geshey Geden Rinchen the 69th Je Khenpo’s history records the origin and rise of Dharma in Bhutan.
+It was written that there is a sacred place of Guru Rinpoche called “Rinchen Shong” in Haa Dzongkhag, which is about (203kms) six-hour drive from Thimphu – Paro – Haa -Sombaykha via Chelela passes (3880m) & Tergo La (4135m).

 I would recommend those visiting the site to take a local guide.
 Once you are inside the entrance of the cave, there are two different ways.
-One leads on Guru Drubkhang (the meditation place of Guru Rinpoche )and the other to Khandro Yeshey Tshogyel Drubkhang (the meditation place of Khandro Yeshe Tshogyal ).
+One leads to Guru Drubkhang (the meditation place of Guru Rinpoche )and the other to Khandro Yeshey Tshogyel Drubkhang (the meditation place of Khandro Yeshe Tshogyal ).
 On the side of a rock inside the cave, there is a Vajra of Guru, the Yoni of Dakini, a lotus flower and religious articles and instruments, etc. There are many images of faith and good fortune, that can perceive an assemblage of hundred gods in peaceful and Wrathful forms.

 Explore yourself the most unique and sacred abode cave of Guru Rinpoche and Khando Yeshey Tshogyal, where you can take memories and leave footprints after visiting Rongtse Nye in Sombaykha – Gakiling gewog under Haa Dzongkhag.